Watercolor Name Mats

 Our first short week of PreK is officially in the books so I can share what we accomplished this week.
 We started with creating our meal time name mats.
 I cut white card stock in half lengthwise and wrote each student’s name on them with white crayon.
 I also wrote it lightly in pencil on the back so we would know which one to give to each student.
-Students painted with watercolors to reveal the secret message, which were their names.
+Students painted with watercolors to reveal the secret messages, which were their names.

-For the first week and quite a few more students than last year, I purposely chose many activities that children could successfully interact with on their own.
+For the first week and having quite a few more students than last year, I purposely chose many activities that children could successfully interact with on their own.
 I put out the ocean animals and the sorting bowls, along with the hand tongs that I found at Walmart in the kitchen section.
 I also put out bags with name puzzles.
 This year I found a different border for every student so when a letter inevitably ends up out of a bag and on the carpet I can more quickly figure out whose it is.

 The first set above is the one we have in our classroom.
 The second set has more colors but I have not seen it in person.
-These are both affiliate links.

 Since my classroom theme is ocean based I decided to go with a sandy sensory bin.
 The sand ended up being a bit dusty, so we ended up removing the sifters and spraying water periodically to keep the dust down.
 This sand will end up being disposed of after this week since it was so dusty.
 We chose some colored shells that were leftover from something, another couple sets of hand tongs and fish theme ice cube trays from Walmart, and some ocean themed bath toys from Dollar Tree.

 Doctor Dramatic Play

 At the beginning of the year I like to have a pretend play theme that is not too complicated or with too many pieces to pick up at the end of centers time.
 Since the next week is an About Me theme, doctor seemed to be a good choice.